isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 "Okay, I'll take one.
 By the way, what kind of movie is it?"

-The girl who called herself as Kusakai, hastily held out the flyer with a flushed face.
+The girl who called herself as Kusakai, hastily held out the leaflet with a flushed face.

-"Please read this flyer, there are details in it."
+"Please read it, there are details."

 "It begins at seven o'clock.
 We expect you to come."

-I read the explanation on the flyer.
+I went through the leaflet.

 -----Itoga Kazuo, Biwako Gakuen, Cerebral Palsy, Development Assurance----